dszokolics/News-popularity/README.md

 I trained two GBMs on the non-PCA dataset, and two DL on the PCA dataset, that's why they have three final models.
 I was focusing on The tree-based models, hence for simplicity, I chose H2O over Keras as a library for deep learning.

-I used hyperopt for finding the best parameters for the models (scripts in the model directory).
+I used hyperopt to find the best hyperparameters for the models (scripts in the model directory).
 This module uses an algorithm called Tree-structured Parzen Estimator Approach, which is more efficient in finding the best parameters than grid search or random search.
 For the training, I had to define the parameter space, where the search is conducted.
 After the training I checked if the parameters are not at the edge of the parameter space, and also checked the cross validation (within the train set) and out of sample performance.
 I exported the dictionary of the best parameters to the model_params folder as yaml files.

-I have used three datasets for training: train, validation and the holdout set.
-I used the validation set for early stopping, and for evaluating model performance during the hyperparameter optimization.
-After finding the best parameters, I checked the model performance on the test set, and if it wasn't far from the validation performance, I accepted the model.
+I used three datasets for training: train, validation and the holdout set.
+The validation set was used for early stopping, and evaluating model performance during the hyperparameter optimization.
+After finding the best parameters, I checked the model performance on the test set and on the train set with cross validation, and if it wasn't far from the validation performance, I accepted the model.
+Actually, using cross-validation performance either for early stopping or hyperparameter optimization could be more beneficial, but also much slower.
+In my setup, I think I slightly overfitted the validation set.

 Although the final evaluation is based on the AUC metric, I used logloss for hyperparameter search (and for early stopping where applicable).
-This metric seemed more stable than AUC, so I expected that it will reduce overfitting.
+This metric seemed less noisy than AUC, so I expected that it will reduce overfitting.

 Exact performances will be reported in the next section.